As a freelance editor, I’ve had the great pleasure of working with several indie (and established!) authors on editing their manuscripts.

 Do your research!
 Understand the difference between a proofread and a copy edit and a stylistic edit.
 Understand what you want and need from your editor, and make sure you clearly communicate to them what exactly it is you’re looking for.

 If you’re requesting a developmental edit, it’s also vital that you understand what you want from your book, and what the central point of the manuscript is.
 This can help you out when you hire an editor to review your book and give you their thoughts on what you could do to improve it, so that you can get that much closer to your goal.

 Even if you’re getting a developmental edit done, please read over your book.

 Save yourself the dollars and look over your manuscript first so you can deal with glaring inconsistencies and errors.
-You should definitely read over your entire book from start to finish at least once before submitting to an editor.
+You should definitely read over your entire book from start to finish at least once (and preferably multiple times) before submitting to an editor.

-Read over your manuscript at least once to save $$ when you #hireaneditor! #writertip
+Read over your manuscript several times and do a self-edit to save $$ when you hire an editor! #writertip

 3) Identify what YOU think your strengths and weaknesses are.

 One of the great things about hiring an editor is that you get a unique outsider’s perspective on your book.
 You can learn so many things from an editor’s critique if you are open to learning and receiving constructive criticism!